vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/object-lock.md

 Lifecycle rules operate outside XO, on data XO believes it owns.
 A rule that removes or moves an object XO still needs will produce **unrecoverable disks**: XO has no way to detect it, and the failure only surfaces when you try to restore.

 :::danger
 Never apply a lifecycle rule to the **current** versions of a BR's objects.
 XO is the only component that may decide when a backup is no longer needed.
+External tool deleting or modifying an incremental chain can break how XO internally handle an incremental backup chain, potentially making it irrecoverable.
 :::

 | Rule                                                             | Verdict         | Why                                                                                                                                                                                                            |